 ARTICLE 1 - GENERAL

 This MSA provides general terms, conditions and a framework within which Customer may from time to time use, access and/or purchase certain hosted infrastructure and related Internet delivery services (“Services”) from Packet for its use and/or for resale to its customers (“End User Customers”) as permitted by this MSA.
 By mutual agreement, the Parties may enter into one or more service orders (each, a “Service Order”) to specify additional term and conditions with respect to any Services to be provided by Packet.
 In the event of a conflict between the terms of a Service Order and this MSA, the terms of such Service Order shall govern with respect to the Services subject to such Service Order.

 ARTICLE 2 - PAYMENT TERMS

 If requested by Customer, Packet may from time to time conduct a review of Customer’s credit rating and payment history and, in Packet’s sole discretion, Packet may extend credit to Customer in connection with the settling of Customer’s monthly service charges.
 In connection with any such request, Customer shall complete and submit Packet’s standard credit application.
 Packet may require Customer to pay a deposit before any extension of Credit.
-Packet shall refund any amount of deposit paid pursuant to this Section 2.2, less any amount for payments that Customer still owes to Packet, when Packet determines in good faith, based on Customer’s credit rating and payment history, that such deposit is no longer necessary to ensure payment, but in no event later than after the termination of all Services and termination of this MSA.
+Packet shall refund any amount of deposit paid pursuant to this Section 2.2, less any amount for payments that Customer still owes to Packet, when Packet determines in good faith, based on Customer’s credit rating and payment history, that such deposit is no longer necessary to ensure payment, but in no event later than thirty (30) days after the termination of all Services and termination of this MSA.

 Packet will provide Customer with a monthly itemized invoice that includes all committed services and usage charges for the Services provided in the period covered by the invoice.
 All amounts are due to Packet upon receipt of the electronic invoice unless Packet has separately agreed to extend credit to Customer.
 Packet will charge the invoice amount upon provision of each invoice.
 Packet will notify Customer in the event that Packet is unable to charge any amount via the Payment Method, and Customer will promptly update the Payment Method or arrange for alternative form of payment.
 Invoice amounts not paid on or before the date that is fifteen (15) days following the corresponding invoice date (the “Due Date”) shall bear interest at the rate of one and one-half percent (1.5%) per month or the highest lawful rate, whichever is lower.